Today you’re going to learn precisely what Hybrid Work is and how it can transform your business in 2022.

 Distributed Work: Distributed work describes a workplace where employees within the company get their work done in different physical locations.

 Smartway2 is a next-generation workplace scheduling platform for modern, agile and collaborative companies.
-Our flexible software enables organizations to increase productivity, optimize space utilization and automate a safe return to work amidst COVID-19.
+Our flexible software enables organizations to increase productivity, optimize space utilization and automate a safe return to the office.

-To find out more about Smartway2’s COVID-safe Workplace capabilities check out our free webinars.
+To find out more about our Workplace Scheduling software check out our free webinars.